vmacalusodc/scripts-and-things/README.md

 ## powershell/remediation
 Some detection & remediation scripts I wrote for finding and removing old versions of .net and adobe acrobat.
 Read over the source first - there's a bunch of options.
+- I haven't tested *Remediation-AbandonedAdobeDirs-GroupBased.ps1* much, so I can't vouch for it.